samrosereed/samrosereed.github.io/essays/smartQuestions.md

 ---
 layout: essay
 type: essay
-title: "The Significance of Smart Questions in Software Engineering: Lessons from StackOverflow"
+title: "The Importance of Smart Questions in Software Engineering"
 # All dates must be YYYY-MM-DD format!
 date: 2023-09-08
 published: true